Back

 Official Concert Shuttle Bus Service

-Post-concert, shuttles will run from Aston Hall starting at 6pm.
-Again, buses will depart at 10-minute intervals, with the final service leaving at midnight.
+Post-concert, shuttles will run from Aston Hall and will depart at 10-minute intervals, with the final service for each concert leaving at midnight.
 All services will shuttle fans back to Dudley Street.

 Marshalls will be on hand to ensure passengers access the services safely both at the City Centre and Aston Hall.